Exam access arrangements

 Access arrangements could involve reasonable adjustments such as extra time, readers, scribes or British Sign Language (BSL) interpreters.

 Access arrangements are not automatically permitted by exam boards – a school or college will need to show that they were part of a ‘normal way of working’ for a student.
-If you feel your child will require access arrangements you should discuss this with their special educational needs coordinator (SENCO) or Teacher of the Deaf (ToD) well in advance of any exams or assessments.
+If you feel your child will require access arrangements you should discuss this with their Additional Support for Learning Coordinator or Teacher of the Deaf (ToD) well in advance of any exams or assessments.

 If your child has a coordinated support plan (CSP) access arrangements should be discussed at their annual review before the start of courses in which your child will be examined.